bignimbus/cash.js/README.md

     "url": "www.fakeapi.com/stock-prices?symbol=GOOG",
     "success": function () {
         cash.setValues({
                 // this is possible, but you need to explicitly configure this
                 // in the settings object
                 "GOOG": 540
-        });
+            })
-        cash.update();
+            .update();
     }
 });
 ```